• Skip to primary navigation

 I’ve been getting a few questions about ‘Spectrum HOCD’ and decided the best way to answer some of the questions was to write a post.

-I need to start by saying that HOCD in itself is not what we call a formal diagnosis, in that it does not appear in DSM (Diagnostic and Statistical Manual of Mental Disorders) or ICD (Internal Classification of Diseases.)
+I need to start by saying that HOCD in itself is not what we call a formal diagnosis.
+It does not appear in DSM (Diagnostic and Statistical Manual of Mental Disorders) or ICD (Internal Classification of Diseases.)
 These are both diagnostic manuals that describe mental health conditions.

-It is best to think of HOCD as falling under the umbrella of OCD, but I use the label ‘HOCD,’ as people (reading this article) generally understand what is meant by this, in that you have intrusive thoughts about your sexuality.
+It is best to think of HOCD as falling under the umbrella of OCD.
+Still, I use the label‘HOCD,’ as people (reading this article) generally understand what is meant by this, in that you have intrusive thoughts about your sexuality.

 Spectrum HOCD is not something that I had come across in my own readings or study.
 Rather, it was from interactions with readers that I heard about this.
-When I looked into this term properly myself, I could see where it came from and I am going to talk to you now about, specifically I want to talk about;
+When I looked into this term properly myself, I could see where it came from, and I will talk to you now about it.
+Specifically, I want to talk about;

 • The origins of what some people have called ’Spectrum HOCD.’